{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Relevant

-It’s fine to be ambitious, but all goals must be attainable given the available resources.
-This type of limitation may stifle those who believe they should be able to achieve anything that they set their mind to.
+It’s fine to be ambitious, but all goals must be attainable, given the available resources.
+This type of limitation may stifle those who believe they should be able to achieve anything.

 Goals need to be specific and clearly defined.
 Instead of “Bring client numbers up”, a colocation data center manager should state, “Reorganize the server hosting rooms to create 500 square feet of more space and accommodate 20 more clients.”